oyarsa/graphmind/README.md

 No need to set up a virtual environment or install dependencies. `uv run` will take care of that automatically.

-Actually, if you're running Python scripts or commands (e.g. see `preprocess` below), you can omit the `python`.
+If you're running Python scripts or commands (e.g. see `preprocess` below), you can omit the `python`.
 Real example:

 ```bash
 uv run src/paper_hypergraph/s2orc/acl.py
 ```

+See `./tasks.sh` for common development tasks.
+In special, use `./tasks.sh check` to run the linter, formatter and type checker.

 ## Components